 8. Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
 Click Reset to continue.
+This will take a while and your PC will restart.

 - 9. You will be shown the reset progress on the screen.
-The screen will turn off during the reset process. - 10.The screen will turn back on when it is installing Windows.
+The screen will turn off during the reset process. - 10.
+The screen will turn back on when it is installing Windows.
 Your PC will restart several times during the reset process. - 11.
-Follow the process until it completes. - 12.
-When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.
+Follow the process until it completes.

+12. When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.